FREQUENTLY ASKED QUESTIONS (FAQ)

 There may be several reasons for a delayed response:

-In order to provide the best response to your query it may have been necessary for the original recipient to forward your correspondence to another individual or branch within the NBGS.
+- In order to provide the best response to your query it may have been necessary for the original recipient to forward your correspondence to another individual or branch within NBGS.
 Obviously, this will increase the time required for you to receive a response.

-Please ensure that the "subject" lines of emails clearly identify the content.
-Also, please refrain from sending attachments without prior notification to or permission from the recipient.
-Given the large number of computer viruses and other nasties circulating through cyber-space, unidentifiable emails from unknown sources, especially those containing attachments, may have been deleted as a precautionary measure.
+- Please refrain from sending attachments without prior notification to or permission from the recipient.
+Given the risks from computer viruses and malware, unidentifiable emails from unknown sources, especially those containing attachments, may have been deleted by our spam filters or anti-virus software.

-The NBGS, Inc. & Genealogical Research:
+NBGS, Inc. & Genealogical Research:

-Does the NBGS offer a research service?
+Does NBGS offer a research service?

-A list of Certified Genealogists may be obtained from the Genealogical Institute of the Maritimes.
+- A list of Certified Genealogists may be obtained from the Genealogical Institute of the Maritimes.

-Some of the individual branches of the NBGS may offer their own research services.
+- Some of the individual branches of the NBGS may offer their own research services.
 Please contact the branches directly for further information.

-Does the NBGS offer research facilities?
+Does NBGS offer research facilities?

-Yes and no. The NBGS itself does not maintain any office or research space.
+Yes and no. NBGS itself does not maintain any office or research space.
 However, they do have a number of holdings maintained by the Provincial Archives of New Brunswick, located in Fredericton.
 These may be accessed at the Archives during their normal business hours.

 Some of the individual branches also maintain holdings and/or research facilities.
 For instance, Southeastern Branch holdings are kept in the Heritage Room of the Moncton Public Library and may be accessed during normal library hours (although access to some holdings may require pre-arranged appointments with branch volunteers).
 Please contact the branches directly for further information.

-The NBGS, Inc. Website:
+NBGS, Inc. Website:

 What is the purpose of this site?

 The purpose of this site is to provide information on the Society, the NBGS quarterly journal Generations, the member branches, and the various meetings and other events they conduct throughout the year.
 We also provide a variety of research material available to members.
 Some of this material is available to non-members.

 How do I navigate the site?